Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 This story was produced in collaboration with Kaiser Health News.

-JULIA RAYE: During that time, I had no insurance, and I really just wasn't taking my medicine.
+During that time, I had no insurance, and I really just wasn't taking my medicine.
 And there were times when my sugars and things would get up to 600.
-And I remember getting to a point where the ambulance had to call — take me in because I was pretty much in the diabetic shock kind of situation.
+And I remember getting to a point where the ambulance had to come take me in because I was pretty much in the diabetic shock kind of situation.

-MAN: Thank you for this chance to give us life.
+Thank you for this chance to give us life…

-SARAH VARNEY: Since January 2014, Raye has had steady insurance, paying just $30 a month, while her son was covered by Medicaid.
+Since January 2014, Raye has had steady insurance, paying just $30 a month, while her son was covered by Medicaid.
 Treating her diabetes has improved her vision and the numbness in her feet.
-At age 48, she has finally got a mammogram.
+At age 48, she has finally gotten a mammogram.

 As a snowstorm bore down on the campus of Duke University, Donald Taylor, an associate professor of public policy, considered what would happen in North Carolina if the court struck down the subsidies.

-SARAH VARNEY: That would likely happen across the country, say health care economists.
-In 34 states, the insurance market places are entirely run by the federal government, because state lawmakers opted not to set up their own.
+That would likely happen across the country, say health care economists.
+In 34 states, the insurance marketplaces are entirely run by the federal government, because state lawmakers opted not to set up their own.
 If the court wipes out financial help for those shoppers, the number of uninsured is expected to rise by 44 percent.

 The fallout would be heavily concentrated in the South.
 Estimates show that of those who could become uninsured, 62 percent live in Southern states and 61 percent are white.